 - Memory modules are installed and used in pairs.
 Both modules in a memory pair must be of the same size and type. - Memory must be configured in descending order.
-That is, the larger memory pair must be in slots 0 Low and 0 High, and the second pair, if present, in 1 Low and 1 High.
-(The first memory pair defines the size of the memory region for each pair.)
+That is, the largest memory pair must be in slots 0 Low and 0 High, the second largest pair in 1 Low and 1 High, and so on.
+(The first memory pair defines the size of the memory region for each of the other pairs.)